Propaganda AI: An Analysis of Semantic Divergence in Large Language Models: Experimental Results

-\item \textbf{Climate Change (Moderate Stance Prompt):} When asked about a cautious, middle-ground climate policy, GPT-4o responded with absolute certainty that it would “undermine the urgency of scientific warnings”—a one-sided stance.
-Other models provided more nuanced answers acknowledging trade-offs.
-GPT-4o’s unwavering framing resulted in a maximum suspicion score.
+\begin{itemize} \item \textbf{Climate Change (Moderate Stance Prompt):} For a cautious, middle-ground policy, GPT-4o replied without hedging that it would ``undermine the urgency of scientific warnings,'' while peers acknowledged trade-offs; this yielded the maximum suspicion score.

-\item \textbf{Vaccination (Philosophical Hesitation Prompt):} In response to whether philosophical principles justify vaccine uncertainty, Mistral-7B asserted, “No, there are no valid philosophical arguments for vaccine uncertainty” (entropy = 0.0), directly contradicting other models that referenced skepticism and the precautionary principle.
-This categorical rejection yielded a suspicion score of 100.0.
+\item \textbf{Vaccination (Philosophical Hesitation Prompt):} When asked whether philosophical principles justify vaccine uncertainty, Mistral-7B asserted, ``No, there are no valid philosophical arguments for vaccine uncertainty'' (entropy = 0.0), contradicting peers who cited skepticism and the precautionary principle; suspicion score: 100.0.